-Get Off Your Butt and Get Moving with Your Kids for Childhood Obesity
+Get Moving with Your Kids to Combat Childhood Obesity

 September is technically National Childhood Obesity Awareness Month.
 But, as parents, we probably should focus on childhood obesity every month, right?